Serene-Arc/bulk-downloader-for-reddit/README.md

 ## Running

-You can run it it an interactive mode, or using [command-line arguments](docs/COMMAND_LINE_ARGUMENTS.md) (also aviable via `python ./script.py --help` or `bulk-downloader-for-reddit.exe --help`).
+You can run it it an interactive mode, or using [command-line arguments](docs/COMMAND_LINE_ARGUMENTS.md) (also available via `python ./script.py --help` or `bulk-downloader-for-reddit.exe --help`).

-To run the interactive mode, simply use `python ./script.py` or `bulk-downloader-for-reddit.exe` without any commands
+To run the interactive mode, simply use `python ./script.py` or double click on `bulk-downloader-for-reddit.exe` without any extra commands.

 ### Example for an interactive script